celery/celery/docs/getting-started/next-steps.rst

                                             --logfile=/var/log/celery/%n.pid

-With the multi command you can start multiple workers, and there is a powerful command line syntax to specify arguments for different workers too, e.g:
+With the multi command you can start multiple workers, and there is a powerful command-line syntax to specify arguments for different workers too, e.g:

 .. code-block:: bash